Environmental Scan of Funders

 Norm O’Reilly is mentioned in this article as a ‘long-time sponsorship scholar’ who suggested that a major shakeup in how Canadian companies spread their sponsorship dollars began about a decade ago.
 O’Reilly has run the Canadian Sponsorship Landscape Study for over 20 years.
 He indicates that a “renaissance” in sports funding starting around 2013, led to its piece of the pie doubling to nearly 45% in 2022.

-This study mentioned the several techniques and measures used to demonstrate ROI to clients:
+This study mentioned the several techniques and measures used to demonstrate the impact of donation and sponsorship impact:

 - Post-event reports/audits